 • Molds and insects (dust mites)

-But there are other sources of dirty air that can cause health problems in book and paper restorers.
+But there are other sources of dirty air that can cause health problems in books and paper restorers.
 There are also fumes from the adhesives that bind a book as well as the solvents used to clean an item.
-Just like molds and dusts, glues and cleaners can trigger allergies and illnesses – such as asthma and other respiratory complaints – in those who perform the restoration work.
+Just like molds and dust, glues and cleaners can trigger allergies and illnesses – such as asthma and other respiratory complaints – in those who perform the restoration work.
 (2)(5)

-Many businesses, in both the public and private sector, take very seriously the task of protecting their employees from possible health risks associated with book and document restoration.
+Many businesses, in both the public and private sectors, take very seriously the task of protecting their employees from possible health risks associated with books and document restoration.
 To avoid these problems, collections should be inspected regularly for signs of microorganism growth.
 (4) Once restoration begins, a worker’s breathing space should be clean and free of any airborne fumes or particles.
 Air cleaning methods can be used for this purpose.

 At AIRSInc, products such as our Extract-All model S-984-1 are specially designed for removing toxins at their source which will go a long way to keeping employees and the collections they are hired to restore, safe.
-Contact us today for a free clean air analysis.
+Contact us today for free clean air analysis.